This chapter is about how to implement effective casework procedures.

 The closure of a matter is also an opportunity to thank the lawyers involved for the work they have completed and seek informal or formal feedback.

-In the interests of recording time and costs expended on pro bono matters, and to assist with evaluation of their pro bono programs, some firms include matter closure reports or evaluation forms as part of their pro bono matter management procedure.
+In the interests of recording time and costs expended on pro bono matters, and to assist with evaluation of their pro bono practices, some firms include matter closure reports or evaluation forms as part of their pro bono matter management procedure.
 The report may include information such as referral source, number of hours spent on a matter, reason for closing the matter, outcome of matter, feedback received from the client and/or within the firm, media attention received (if any), public relations (for example, media releases) and benefits to the client, lawyer, the firm and others from the matter.
-Evaluation of a firm’s pro bono program is discussed in more detail in Part 1.
-See Chapter 1.13 Evaluation.
+Evaluation of a firm’s pro bono practice is discussed in more detail in Part 1.
+See Chapter 1.13 Evaluation and Impact Measurement.

-4 For information about the types of referrals other firms will accept, see the National Law Firm Directory, http://probonocentre.org.au/national-law-firm-directory/.
-For a national guide to legal assistance services for individuals, see ‘Legal help for individuals’ on the Centre’s website, http://probonocentre.org.au/legal-help/individual/; see also the section for NFPs, http://probonocentre.org.au/legal-help/not-for-profit-organisation/.
+For information about the types of referrals other firms will accept, see Australian Pro Bono Centre, National Law Firm Directory (Web Page) <http://probonocentre.org.au/national-law-firm-directory/>; For a national guide to legal assistance services for individuals, see Australian Pro Bono Centre, ‘Legal help for individuals’, Links to Legal Help (Web Page) <http://probonocentre.org.au/legal-help/individual/>; see also Australian Pro Bono Centre, ‘Legal Help for Not-for-Profit Organisations’, Links to Legal Help (Web Page) <http://probonocentre.org.au/legal-help/not-for-profit-organisation/>.

-5 For a national guide to legal information sources including information in languages other than English, see ‘Self-help Legal Information’ the Centre’s website, http://probonocentre.org.au/legal-help/diy/.
+For a national guide to legal information sources including information in languages other than English, see Australian Pro Bono Centre, ‘Self-help Legal Information’, Links to Legal Help (Web Page) <http://probonocentre.org.au/legal-help/diy/>.

-6 For example, QPILCH and Justice Connect run self-representation services for unrepresented litigants in certain types of matters.
+For example, LawRight (previously known as the Queensland Public Interest Law Clearing House (‘QPILCH’)) and Justice Connect run self-representation services for unrepresented litigants in certain types of matters.

-14 (This example makes explicit the distinction between internal and external disbursements and charges only for the latter.)
+This example makes explicit the distinction between internal and external disbursements and charges only for the latter.